Updated: Apr 20

 Finally, Diotima argues that love is the desire to always possess the good.
 By that she implies that love in itself is always supposed to be good and love can only be love of good things, and human beings cannot desire bad things since the things we desire would also be the same things that we love and that would entitle them to only be capable of being good things.
 The terms of her argument in its entirety is this, if one decides to love, or begins to desire something it is only under the circumstance that it is something that we lack and if we don’t lack it there is no room for love or desire to live

 I share all this to say that, The Symposium is a book a revisit quite a lot since that class and sharing this is paper sharing a large part in the way I think.
-I believe that while yes, this paper is just mind reputation potation of someone else’s argument it still sets a certain tone for who I am and the environment I intend to make with this platform.
+I believe that while yes, this paper is just mind reputation potation of someone else’s argument it still sets a certain tone for who I am and the environment of my inner world.

 Keep the Change